Car Insurance Calculator: Estimate Your Car Insurance Cost

 Factors that affect car insurance estimates

-The best way to find cheap rates after a ticket or accident is to compare quotes from multiple companies.
+The best way to find cheap rates after a ticket or accident is to compare estimates from multiple companies.
 Every company calculates rates differently, and some may raise your rates less after a ticket or accident.

 It's cheaper to insure cars that are older, slower or safer.

-Married people often pay slightly less for car insurance than unmarried drivers.
+In addition, married people often pay slightly less for car insurance than unmarried drivers.

 For example, comprehensive and collision insurance can be costly.
 If you don't have a car loan or lease, consider removing these coverages if your car is over 8 years old or worth less than $5,000.